teamplify/teamplify-runner/README.md

 ```

 If launched without parameters, it makes a gzipped backup of the DB and
-stores it in the current working directory, under a name in the format
+stores it in the current working directory, under a name in the format:

-`teamplify_<current-date>.sql.gz`, for example,
+* `teamplify_<current-date>.sql.gz`,
-`teamplify_2019-01-31_06-58-57.sql.gz`.
-You have the option to specify a
+  * for example, `teamplify_2019-01-31_06-58-57.sql.gz`.

-directory or path to the file where you'd like to save your backup.
+You may specify the directory or file path where you'd like to save your backup.

 To restore the built-in Teamplify database from a gzipped backup, run: